Confinement results near point vortices on the rotating sphere: Introduction

 This question, first answered in \cite{MP83}, lead to an important series of work, and in the scope of the present article, we put the emphasis on \cite{BM18}, which is the starting point of the present paper.
 To the best of our knowledge, all known results on vorticity confinement are established in various fluids models, mostly the planar Euler equations, but none on the rotating sphere.

-The aim of this paper is to establish the results of \cite{BM18,D24a,Donati_2025_Crystal} on vorticity confinement for the Euler equation on the rotating sphere.
+The aim of this paper is to establish equivalent results to \cite{BM18,D24a,Donati_2025_Crystal} about vorticity confinement but for the Euler equations on the rotating sphere.
 In addition, to complete this work, we prove a necessary property of the point-vortex dynamics on the sphere, which is the improbability of finite-time collisions.